Mast Cell Tumors in Dogs

 Cancer Pain Management section.

-Pets with cancer need to be fed diets specifically designed to support a cancer patient.
-To learn more, please visit the
+surgery complications and enhance the healing process.
+Additionally, pets with cancer need to be fed diets specifically designed to

-Cancer Nutrition
+Cancer Nutrition section.

-What are the treatment options?
+What are the treatment options for dogs with mast cell tumors?

-Treatment strategies will largely depend on the tumor's grade (level of aggressiveness) and how advanced the disease
+Treatment strategies will largely depend on the tumor's grade (level of aggressiveness) and how advanced the disease is.
+In

-drugs to relieve gastrointestinal ulceration associated with MCTs.
+gastrointestinal ulceration associated with MCTs.

 Low or intermediate grade (mildly aggressive) MCT easily accessible for complete surgical removal

-For easily accessible MCTs, surgical removal is the treatment choice, followed up by histologic evaluation to ensure
+For easily accessible MCTs, surgical removal is the treatment choice, followed up by histologic evaluation to ensure completeness of

-completeness of surgery.
-The surgery will typically remove not only the tumor itself but also normal tissue surrounding
+surgery.
+The surgery will typically remove not only the tumor itself but also normal tissue surrounding the tumor to ensure that no

-the tumor to ensure that no cancer cells are left behind.
-If the histologic evaluation confirms that no cancer cells were
+cancer cells are left behind.
+If the histologic evaluation confirms that no cancer cells were present in the healthy tissues, then the

-present in the healthy tissues, then the dogs should either come for routine check ups on regular basis to monitor
+dogs should either come for routine check ups on regular basis to monitor possible tumor recurrence/metastasis or the pet owners

-chemotherapy would be to prevent or minimize the risk of
+chemotherapy.
+In this setting, the goal of chemotherapy would be to prevent or minimize the risk of metastasis (cancer

-Because of the lack of adequate studies, veterinary oncologists seem to disagree on the potential benefit of
+spread) and/or local tumor recurrence.
+Because of the lack of adequate studies, veterinary oncologists seem to disagree on the

-tissues, then additional treatments are necessary to prevent the tumor from growing back and spreading to distant sites.
+healthy tissues, then additional treatments are necessary to prevent the tumor from growing back and spreading to distant sites.

-therapy and/or chemotherapy.
+radiation therapy and/or

 Low or intermediate grade (mildy aggressive) MCT not easily accessible for complete surgical removal